-The PIAAC Field Test was designed to measures the domains of literacy and reading components, numeracy, and problem solving in technology-rich environments across two modes of administration (paper and pencil and computer delivered), while also offering participating countries both core and optional components.
-As mentioned earlier, 60 percent of the literacy and numeracy items came from the ALL and the IALS surveys to allow a link to these assessments and provide trend measures.
+The PIAAC Round 1 Field Test was designed to measures the domains of literacy and reading components, numeracy, and PSTRE across two modes of administration (PBA and CBA) while also offering participating countries both core and optional components.
+As mentioned earlier, 60 percent of the literacy and numeracy items came from the ALL and IALS surveys to allow a link to these assessments and provide trend measures.

 The full Field Test design assumed 40-45 minutes of administration time for the BQ and JRA and 60 minutes for the direct assessment.
-The design was based on the sample yield of 1,500 respondents per country/per language (i.e., completed cases) between the ages of 16 to 65: 1,100 for the CBA and 400 for the PBA (with a later modification of a maximum of 200 ICT-core failed samples to be routed to the PBA).
+The design was based on the sample yield of 1,500 respondents per country/per language (i.e., completed cases) between the ages of 16 to 65: 1,100 for the CBA and 400 for the PBA (with a later modification of a maximum of 200 ICT-core failed samples to be routed to the paper-based assessment).
 On average across 23 countries, 209 respondents failed the ICT-core items, 1,426 completed the BQ section, 830 completed the CBA, and 505 completed the PBA.